wiseman-timelord/aiDEr-Local/README.md

-    1. Run Aider with LM Studio
+    1. Run Aider with LM Studio (not working)

-    2. Run Aider with, LM Studio and Files
+    2. Run Aider with, LM Studio and Files (not working)

     3. Run Aider with, Ollama and Selected Model